-WHY GO WITH PRO GUIDING SERVICE?
-Two of the guides (Rinaldo and Martin) are Swiss guides and Rinaldo even lives in Grindelwald.
+Two of the guides (Rinaldo and Martin) are Swiss guides and Rinaldo lives in Grindelwald.
 We know the area as well as anyone.
-We know the hutkeepers and have guided in this area for 20 years.
+We know the hut-keepers and have guided in this area for 20 years.
 We speak the local language, and have entered and exited the area from every possible direction and variation.

-WHERE SHOULD I FLY INTO?
-You can fly into Geneva airport or the Zurich airport.
+You can fly into Geneva or Zurich.
 Zurich is a bit closer, but Geneva works fine as well.

-HOW DO I GET FROM THE AIRPORTS TO GRINDELWALD?
-Both of the airports feature a state of the art train station right by the airport.
-TRAINS leave in every direction every hour.
+Both of the airports feature state of the art train stations right by the airports.
+Trains leave in every direction every hour.
 From Geneva, you would have to catch a train to Bern, from there to Interlaken and from there to Grindelwald.
 From Zurich, you would take the train to Bern, from there to Interlaken and from there to Grindelwald.
 Travel time from the airport to the hotel in Grindelwald is about 3 to 4 hours with transfers.
-For accurate schedule info, please refer to:

-WHERE DO WE STAY THE NIGHT BEFORE THE TRIP AND IS IT EASY TO FIND?
-We will have reservations for you at an amazing B and B which is owned by very good friends of ours.
+We will have reservations for you at an amazing B & B which is owned by very good friends of ours.
 You will be informed of the particular location well in advance.
+If the trip starts on a Monday, then a hotel room will be reserved for you on the Sunday before.

-DO I HAVE TO HAVE PRIOR MOUNTAINEERING EXPERIENCE?
-It is not required, but we recommend to have some basic mountaineering experience.
-Make sure you are fit, are a good skier and have solid ski touring experience.
+Mountaineering experience is not required, but we recommend having some basic mountaineering experience.
+Make sure you are fit, are a good skier, and have solid ski touring experience.